Project: Historical Science

 - The Buddhist Classification of Knowledge

-The physic (or physical science) that is concerning knowledge of causes and its effect within the physical reality could be best taken care by the empirical method.
+The physic (or physical science) that is concerning knowledge of causes and its effect within the physical reality could be best-taken care by the empirical method.
 In contrast, religious knowledge that is concerning about the causes and effect of the spiritual world (or worlds) could be best taken care of by transcendental meditation.
-In between the physical science and religion, the metaphysic that was dealing with the physical effect by spiritual causes could be taken care of by limited empirical method along with though experiment or analytical meditation.
+In between the physical science and religion, the metaphysics that were dealing with the physical effect by spiritual causes could be taken care of by limited empirical method along with though experiment or analytical meditation.

-It is not to be confused between metaphysics with the dark-side mainstream of witchcraft or esoteric practices.
+AS other knowledge, metaphysics could have its dark-side when misapplying in either witchcraft or esoteric practices.
 In Zoroastrianism where the magical practices are open to all, the mis-application of metaphysics could be extreme.
-Even though they were banned from the core of the Meru Culture, there are evidences that they are being also practiced in a close circle in Hindu and to the least extend Buddhist communities.
+Even though they were banned from the core of the Meru Culture, there are evidences that they are being still practiced in a close circle in Hindu and to the least extend Buddhist communities as well.

 - Analogy vs Modeling in Logistical Reasoning